Report Crime Information

 Is Crime Stoppers Victoria part of the Police or the Government?

-No. We work along side Victoria Police and the Government, but we are a separate not-for-profit organisation.
+No. We work closely with Victoria Police and the Government, but we are a separate not-for-profit organisation.

 Who should I be telling my information to?

-To make a complaints about State or Territory police
+Make a complaint about State or Territory police

 Contact your local police to find out who investigates complaints in your State or Territory.
 Each State or Territory has a different agency responsible for investigating police complaints and allegations of corruption.
 If your complaint is about a Victoria Police member, read about the process here.